-Our favorite smart lights of 2023
+Our favorite smart lights

 Our top picks come from established smart home brands like Kasa, Cync and Nanoleaf.
 We tried and recommended full-color bulbs, but have also linked white and tunable white versions when available.
 With all our recommended lights, you can control settings and schedule them to turn on and off remotely using your smartphone.
 We include important details we think you should know, like the bulb type and compatibility, at the bottom of each recommendation.

 Editor’s Pick: Cync A19 Color Smart Bulb

 These smart LED bulbs from Cync are what Select associate commerce editor Nishka Dhawan uses at home.
 They took her minutes to set up and were easy to pair with her Google Nest Audio smart speaker.

 Similar to apps like Amazon Alexa and Google Home, the Cync app lets you set a schedule or routine for one or multiple lights.
 “During darker winter months, I set a schedule so that my home is already lit up by the time I return from work,” says Dhawan.